adnanul-islam-jisun/VisText-Mosquito/README.md

 # VisText-Mosquito: A Multimodal Dataset for Mosquito Breeding Site Detection, Surface Segmentation, and Reasoning

 <h2>Dataset Overview</h2>
-<p>VisText-Mosquito is a comprehensive multimodal dataset designed to support the detection of mosquito breeding sites, segmentation of water surfaces, and generation of natural language reasoning for explainable AI applications.
+<p>VisText-Mosquito is a comprehensive multimodal dataset designed to support detecting mosquito breeding sites, segmentation of water surfaces, and generating natural language reasoning for explainable AI applications.
 It consists of three core components:

 1. **Breeding Place Detection:** This part includes 1,828 images with 3,752 annotations across five classes: Coconut-Exocarp, Vase, Tire, Drain-Inlet, and Bottle.
 The images were collected from diverse urban, semi-urban, and rural environments in Bangladesh under daylight conditions to ensure visual consistency.
 Detection performance was validated using state-of-the-art object detection models, including YOLOv5s, YOLOv8n, and YOLOv9s, with YOLOv9s achieving the highest mAP@50.